tncbbthositg/ShoppingCartDemo/README.md

 Open it in two separate windows and change one . . . watch what happens to the other window.
 Or close the window and open it back up again . . . and magic ensues.
 I'll create a tag so we can easily get back to this state and see it work.

+## Consuming the ShoppingCart Component

+`ShoppingCart` component requires a collection of `CartItems`.
+This is a reference to an `Item` and a quantity.
+The shopping cart is also responsible for calling for quantity changes so you pass in an `onQuantityChange` handler.
+The ShoppingCart is slightly agnostic regarding what the consumer does to handle this action.
+It does expect this action to remove the item from the cart, but the consumer can decide how that gets done.

+If we need more control over quantity decrement behavior or we don't want to delete at 0, we can always add a delete handler later.

+That's it!
+You can choose how you want to present the cart.
+It should work fine on the page or in a popup.

 ## Getting Things Running

 Start the app with: